iiasa/Condor_run_R/configuring.md

 Default value: `FALSE`

-Set to `TRUE` to test only the bundling without subsequent submission.
+Set to `TRUE` to perform only the bundling without subsequent submission.
 The 7-Zip invocation command lines will be echoed to the console for reference.
-On completion of bundling, the submit script will quit with an explanatory message.
-The message states where a reference copy of the bundle is located so that you can inspect it.
-Also, the content of the bundle will be listed.
+On completion of bundling, the submit script will quit with explanatory messages stating where the bundle and a listing of its contents are located.

 ### RETAIN_BUNDLE